VietnamKnowledgeNewsletter

 • Parents in some cases — for primary holders with substantial visa status (DT1, certain TRC categories); narrower than spouse/child

 Same-sex spouses are a grey area in Vietnam: same-sex marriage is not legally recognised, so a foreign-issued same-sex marriage certificate may not be accepted as the basis for a TT dependent visa.
-Some same-sex couples successfully use other long-stay routes (each partner with their own DTV, for example).
+Some same-sex couples manage by having each partner hold their own primary long-stay visa (work permit, investor, student) rather than relying on dependent status.
 Confirm individually before relying on this.

 Documents for the dependent visa